Monthly Archives: June 2020

 Once your mini split system exceeds 12,000 BTUs, the chances of it needing at least 220 volts of power go up significantly.

-Besides knowing the kind of power requirements for the ductless mini split, you also
+Besides knowing the kind of power requirements for the ductless mini split, you also must

 You are gearing up to make a significant purchase, the replacement of your furnace or air conditioner.
 You are easily looking at a job that costs four figures, maybe even five depending on the scope of the work.